makraz/makraz.github.io/content/posts/defensive-programming-techniques-rules/index.md

 it is clear that over time the cost of a bug increases exponentially depending on the development techniques followed.

-a little comparison between TDD and code review or traditional system test
+a little comparison between TDD and code review or traditional system test.